0xPolygonID/passport-circuits/README.md

 # ZK Passport
 ## Project Structure
-- `circuits`: circuits for verification of DSC and signature for the different signature algorithms.
+- `circuits`: circuits to create passport and Aadhaar credentials.
 - `contracts/verifiers`: groth16 verifier contracts built from the circuits.
 - `package`: files needed for generation of witness calculator from `witnesscalc-template` project.
 - `scripts`: scripts for building and packaging